Terminating Hybrid Tableaus for Ordered Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we constructed tableau calculi $\tableauIF, \tableauIFD, \tableauPO$ for hybrid logic and demonstrated their completeness and termination property.
-Now, we have tableau calculi for models where possible worlds form a strictly partially ordered set, unbounded strictly partially ordered set, and partially ordered set, respectively.
+In this paper, we constructed tableau calculi $\tableauIF$, $\tableauIFD$, $ \tableauPO$, $\tableauIFT$, and $\tableauTO$ for hybrid logic and demonstrated their completeness and termination properties.
+Now, we have tableau calculi for models where possible worlds form some types of order: strict partial order, unbounded strict partial order, partial order, strict total order, and total order, respectively.

-The next goal that naturally arises is to extend this framework to total orders.
-However, this is not straightforward.
-A total order is a binary relation obtained by adding totality to a partial order (trichotomy in the case of strict total order.)
-Totality and trichotomy can be expressed in hybrid logic using the following formulas. \begin{itemize} \item totality: $@_i \Dia j \lor @_j \Dia i$ \item trichotomy: $@_i \Dia j \lor @_i j \lor @_j \Dia i$ \end{itemize} If incorporated into tableau calculi, all these formulas would result in rules that introduce formulas containing $\Dia$.
-Such rules could make generating relations $\prec_\Theta$ without limit, breaking the termination proof, specifically Lemma \ref{lemG}.
-For example, if we add a rule corresponding to totality, it is possible to construct a branch $\Theta$ with a nominal $i$ such that $@_i \Dia j \in \Theta$ for all nominals $j$.
-In this case, if $N^\Theta$ is infinite, the node $i$ in $G^\Theta$ would have infinite branching.

-A more approachable challenge is to generalize the methods introduced here.
-In the three tableau calculi discussed in this paper, we extended the definition of $T^\Theta(i)$ to reconcile transitivity with other axioms in the completeness proof.
+One approachable work is to generalize the methods introduced here to the broader classes of models.
+In the five tableau calculi discussed in this paper, we extended the definition of $T^\Theta(i)$ to reconcile transitivity with other axioms in the completeness proof.
 This approach is likely to extend to formulas that do not contain $\Dia$ (referred to as \emph{$F$-free formulas} in \cite{bolander2009}).
-Specifically, the following axioms are of interest. \begin{itemize} \item asymmetry: $@_i \Box \Box \neg i$ \item intransitive: $@_i (\Box \Box \neg j \lor \Box \neg j)$ \item tree-like: $@_i (@_j \Box \neg i \lor @_k \Box \neg i \lor @_j k)$ \item uniqueness: $@_i (\Box j \lor \Box \neg j)$ \end{itemize} Combining these with transitive or symmetric models would allow us to construct tableau calculi corresponding to various classes of models\footnote{It goes without saying that $[\trans]$ and intransitivity cannot coexist.}.
+Specifically, the following axioms are of interest: \begin{itemize} \item asymmetry: $@_i \Box \Box \neg i$ \item intransitivity: $@_i (\Box \Box \neg j \lor \Box \neg j)$ \item tree-likeness: $@_i (@_j \Box \neg i \lor @_k \Box \neg i \lor @_j k)$ \item uniqueness: $@_i (\Box j \lor \Box \neg j)$. \end{itemize} Combining these with transitive or symmetric models would allow us to construct tableau calculi corresponding to various classes of models\footnote{It goes without saying that $[\trans]$ and intransitivity cannot coexist.}.

+Another prospective project is the application to the proof of the finite model property.
+By utilizing the completeness proof of the tableau presented here, we may be able to demonstrate the finite model property for hybrid logics corresponding to classes of models with ordered structures.

+In the case of $\mathbf{I4}$, we demonstrate the completeness with respect to the class of SPO models using bulldozing.
+This technique potentially allows a single cluster to generate an infinitely long path, so the finite model property is not guaranteed.
+However, if we work on the hybrid logic with nominals and a satisfaction operator, the modal depth of any given formula $\varphi$ is finite.
+Then, there seems to be no problem in cutting off an infinitely extending path at an appropriate point (though the exact timing needs careful investigation).